James Gerlach

 Narratives That Move

 Crafting stories that close the gap between “what we believe” and “what we’re building."
-Pitches, roadmaps, user stories, all the good stuff.
+Pitches, roadmaps, user stories...the stuff that feels obvious once it’s done right.

 Designing Product